sherado99/SPDET/readme.md

   }
 ]
 ```

-## You can download the dataset as CSV directly from the Apify Console, or access it programmatically via the Apify API.
+You can download the dataset as CSV directly from the Apify Console, or access it programmatically via the Apify API.

----

 ## ⚙️ Advanced Settings

-Parameter Description Default
+- Parameter	Description	Default
-Default Tone Fallback tone when not specified per email. warm and honest
+- Default Tone	Fallback tone when not specified per email.	warm and honest
-Max Concurrency Number of emails processed in parallel (1‑20).
+- Max Concurrency	Number of emails processed in parallel (1‑20).
 5
-Timeout (seconds) Maximum wait time per email request.
+- Timeout (seconds)	Maximum wait time per email request.
 60

----

 ## 🔌 Integrations (Built‑in by Apify)
 Because SETI is a published Apify Actor, it automatically appears in the integration catalogs of:

-· n8n – connect SETI to hundreds of apps without code.
+- n8n – connect SETI to hundreds of apps without code.
-· Make – drag‑and‑drop SETI into automated workflows.
+- Make – drag‑and‑drop SETI into automated workflows.
-· Zapier – trigger SETI from thousands of events.
+- Zapier – trigger SETI from thousands of events.
-· Gmail and Google Drive – send results as email attachments or save directly to your drive.
+- Gmail and Google Drive – send results as email attachments or save directly to your drive.
-· Slack – get notified when a run finishes.
+- Slack – get notified when a run finishes.
-· GitHub – create issues automatically when a run fails.
+- GitHub – create issues automatically when a run fails.
-· LangChain and LlamaIndex – use SETI as a tool inside your custom AI agents.
+- LangChain and LlamaIndex – use SETI as a tool inside your custom AI agents.

-No extra setup is required from the developer.
+- No extra setup is required from the developer.
 The integrations are ready to use directly from the Apify Actor page.
 Users simply authenticate with their own accounts and select SETI from the list of available Actors.

-## Example no‑code workflow (Zapier + Gmail):
+- Example no‑code workflow (Zapier + Gmail):

-1. New email arrives in Gmail.
+- New email arrives in Gmail.
-2. Zapier sends the email text to SETI.
+- Zapier sends the email text to SETI.
-3. SETI rewrites the email with warmth and professionalism.
+- SETI rewrites the email with warmth and professionalism.
-4. Zapier sends the rewarmed reply back via Gmail.
+- Zapier sends the rewarmed reply back via Gmail.

-Just a few clicks — you never touch a single line of code.
+- Just a few clicks — you never touch a single line of code.

----

 ## 🧪 Sample Workflow (HR Manager)

-1. Export candidate list from your ATS (Applicant Tracking System) to a CSV file.
+- Export candidate list from your ATS (Applicant Tracking System) to a CSV file.
-2. Keep the column with the rejection email (or create one).
+- Keep the column with the rejection email (or create one).
-3. Add extra columns: targetTone (set to empathetic), recipientName, recipientEmail, and additionalInstructions (optional).
+- Add extra columns: targetTone (set to empathetic), recipientName, recipientEmail, and additionalInstructions (optional).
-4. Save the file.
+- Save the file.
-5. Visit the SETI Actor page on Apify Store, upload the CSV, click Run.
+- Visit the SETI Actor page on Apify Store, upload the CSV, click Run.
-6. Wait a few seconds, then download the output CSV.
+- Wait a few seconds, then download the output CSV.
-7. Copy the improvedEmail column into your email client and send.
+- Copy the improvedEmail column into your email client and send.

-Time saved: hours → minutes.
+- Time saved: hours → minutes.
 Brand impression: transformed.

----

 ## ❗ Notes & Risks

-· Always review the rewritten email before sending.
+- Always review the rewritten email before sending.
 AI can make mistakes, and the final responsibility for the message rests with the sender.
-· No legal, medical, or financial advice – Stech is not a professional advisor; the output is for language improvement only.
+- No legal, medical, or financial advice – Stech is not a professional advisor; the output is for language improvement only.
-· No data storage – emails are processed in memory and never persisted; once a run is complete, the data is available only in your dataset until you delete it.
+- No data storage – emails are processed in memory and never persisted; once a run is complete, the data is available only in your dataset until you delete it.
-· Rate limits – the public endpoint may throttle heavy usage; for production batch workloads, use the internal endpoint (already configured in this Actor).
+- Rate limits – the public endpoint may throttle heavy usage; for production batch workloads, use the internal endpoint (already configured in this Actor).
-· Failed rows are flagged with status: error in the output; you can retry them after addressing the cause (e.g., network timeout, malformed input).
+- Failed rows are flagged with status: error in the output; you can retry them after addressing the cause (e.g., network timeout, malformed input).
-· Apify charges – as a Pay Per Event Actor, each processed result incurs a small fee, which is displayed transparently to the user before the run starts.
+- Apify charges – as a Pay Per Event Actor, each processed result incurs a small fee, which is displayed transparently to the user before the run starts.
 The first 5 seconds of each run are free.

----

 ## 🔗 Links

-· SETI on Apify Store – run SETI directly in your browser
+- SETI on Apify Store – run SETI directly in your browser
-· Stech API on RapidAPI – for production API access with higher rate limits
+- Stech API on RapidAPI – for production API access with higher rate limits
-· Interactive API Documentation (Postman) – explore and test the API endpoints directly
+- Interactive API Documentation (Postman) – explore and test the API endpoints directly
-· GitHub Repository – core values, license, and legal information
+- GitHub Repository – core values, license, and legal information

----

 ## 📄 License & Disclaimer

-This Actor is provided for informational and communication improvement purposes only.
+- This Actor is provided for informational and communication improvement purposes only.
-Stech does not give financial, legal, or medical advice.
+- Stech does not give financial, legal, or medical advice.
 Always review the output before sending.
-By using this Actor, you agree that the creator is not liable for any consequences arising from its use.
+- By using this Actor, you agree that the creator is not liable for any consequences arising from its use.

 The source code of SETI is publicly available for transparency and trust.
 All rights are reserved under the SETI Proprietary License v1.0.
 For full terms, see the LICENSE file in the repository.

----

-Stech – honest, warm, and never pretends to be human. 😊🌿